drivendataorg/naive-bees-classifier/README.md

 ![Banner Image](https://s3.amazonaws.com/drivendata/comp_images/bombus_metis_tile.jpeg)

 # Naive Bees Classifier

 ## Goal of the Competition
 Metis wants to know: using images from BeeSpotter can you identify a bee as a honey bee or a bumble bee?
 These bees have different behaviors and appearances, but given the variety of backgrounds, positions, and image resolutions it can be a challenge for machines to tell them apart.

 Wild bees are important pollinators and the spread of colony collapse disorder has only made their role more critical.
 Right now it takes a lot of time and effort for researchers to gather data on wild bees.
 Using data submitted by citizen scientists, Bee Spotter is making this process easier.
 However, they still require that experts examine and identify the bee in each image.
 You're goal is to build an algorithm to help.
 The starting point is to determine the genus—Apis (honey bee) or Bombus (bumble bee)—based on photographs of the insects.

 ## What's in this Repository
 This repository contains code volunteered from leading competitors in the [Naive Bees Classifier](https://www.drivendata.org/competitions/8/) on DrivenData.
+Code for all winning solutions are open source under the MIT License.

-#### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).
+**Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**

 ## Winning Submissions